 Remember when you were 16 and you went to a party?
 You got ready with your friends and you all agreed that you would stick together no matter what.
 And then, at some point in the evening, you found yourself standing there alone.
 Can you remember that feeling?
 Abandoned.
 Solitary.
 Maybe your belly was churning or your heart felt like a sinking brick… You felt hurt, unwanted, and betrayed.
 How could they do this to you?
 And maybe you even wondered if they really were your friends at all.
 Remember?
-Fast forward a few decades and let me introduce you to Jan, a lovely woman who started her coaching journey in a state of frustration and disappointment.
+Fast forward a few decades and let me introduce you to Jan, a lovely woman who started her coaching journey with me in a state of frustration and disappointment.
 “My daughter (24) and I used to hang out a lot and do things together.
 She always used to leave me little love notes around the house saying how much she loved and appreciated me.
 Now she's gone off to university and we barely communicate.
 She doesn't want to talk on the phone so it's just text messages.
 And sometimes she doesn't answer me for days.
 I know she's read them but she doesn't care enough to respond.
 She has abandoned me.”
 Ooh, what a tender feeling… I felt my heart clench.
 You too?
 You know, any of your close relationships can trigger a sense of abandonment, especially if you’ve felt abandoned in the past.
 But “abandoned” isn't technically a feeling; it’s your interpretation of what someone is doing to you.
 It’s your perception, the picture you’re seeing, which may or may not be accurate.
 It is also a sign that certain feelings and needs need your attention.
 Feelings like hurt, loneliness, fear and sadness.
 Needs such as belonging, reliability, reassurance and love.
 Sometimes we have a hard time acknowledging our feelings and needs.
 If you hear yourself saying that you are being abandoned, check in with what you're hearing.

 Maybe part of you is dismissing your needs, saying things like, I shouldn't be upset, it's not that big of a deal, I agreed to do this so I just have to do it, they will be happy if I just go along with it, I don't have to talk about my needs, or no one wants to hear about my feelings so why bother talking?